 Like many prairie plants, Baptisia takes some time to establish its deep root system before taking off, so the first of false indigos growing tips would be to have patience.
 It can take up to three years for your seeds or seedlings to produce flowers.

 The second of our false indigo growing tips would be to choose your site carefully.
 Once planted, Baptisia plants don’t like to be moved.
-Their roots can grow up to 12 feet deep and a single clump can
+Their roots can grow up to 12 feet (3.6 meters) deep and a single clump

 Baptisia plants need plenty of sun and once established, are extremely drought tolerant.
 No pruning is necessary, though some gardeners prefer to remove the dark seed pods as part of their Baptisia plant care regimen.
 Others like the look of the dark pods and leave them as contrast in the garden.